ALASdoo/alasdoo_com_v2/content/english/our-team.md

   title: "Our Team"
   quality:
     title: "Quality over quantity"
     content2: "We believe that only great people can achieve great results; that is why we hire for quality, not quantity.
-We nurture a culture of loyal teammates who have a sense of ownership and truly care about achieving&nbsp;results."
+We nurture a culture of loyal teammates who have a sense of ownership and truly care about achieving results."
     content1: "Our team comprises more than 50 talented and knowledge&#8209;rich software developers and automated/manual QA engineers, as well as project managers and UX experts.
-As English is a very important part of our business, each member of our team is proficient in&nbsp;it."
+As English is a very important part of our business, each member of our team is proficient in it."
   streangths:
     title: "Always improving"
-    content: "Before the first billing hour, each team member completes in&#8209;depth training for the project they are undertaking, so they can seamlessly take over their role and hit the ground&nbsp;running.
+    content: "Before the first billing hour, each team member completes in&#8209;depth training for the project they are undertaking, so they can seamlessly take over their role and hit the ground running.

     We are proud of our excellent knowledge-sharing system and collaboration between colleagues.
-Through support, feedback, workshops and brainstorming, each person is enabled to work at full&nbsp;capacity."
+Through support, feedback, workshops and brainstorming, each person is enabled to work at full capacity."
     image: "images/constant-improvement.jpg"
     alt: "A team of IT professionals collaborating at a workshop."

 cta:
-  title: 'Do you need staff augmentation or a dedicated&nbsp;team?'
+  title: 'Do you need staff augmentation or a dedicated team?'
-  content: "Whatever the requirements are, or even if you are unsure which approach would be best for your project, feel free to consult with our&nbsp;experts."
+  content: "Whatever the requirements are, or even if you are unsure which approach would be best for your project, feel free to consult with our experts."
   button:
     enable: true
     type: 'primary'
     label: 'Schedule a free consultation'
     link: '/contact'

-team_members_title: "Meet the people who make it&nbsp;happen"
+team_members_title: "Meet the people who make it happen"
 # team_members
 team_members:
 - name: Vilmos Somogyi